 - Powder Coated aluminium on both interior and exterior

-- Timber-look wrapped aluminium on both interior and exterior
+- Wood Finish Aluminium on both interior and exterior

 Note – Real timber veneered aluminium cannot be used externally.